trevortomesh/OSHRepo/README.md

 ===================================
 [![License](https://poser.pugx.org/phpunit/phpunit/license)](https://packagist.org/packages/phpunit/phpunit)

 This is where you describe your project in short.
 This will be where potential users look to understand what your project is about -- and it's your chance to catch their eye.

-It's a good idea to put some sort of picture of your completed project here like this:
+This specific project is an MSP430G2553 based game console.
+It was built for a conference and that's pretty much all I feel like writing about it because this is just an example, after all.
+It's a good idea to put some sort of picture of your completed project here like this -- but smaller:

 ![alt text][logo]